rmascarenhas/ecp/chap05/notes.md

 exchange for a small runtime penalty.
 However, it brings benefits - small virtual memory consumption; and sharing a copy of libraries across a system.

-* Moreover, when libraries are updates, dynamically linked programs use the new version without the need to relink them.
+* Moreover, when libraries are updated, dynamically linked programs use the new version without the need to relink them.

 * Linkers add the library path in the executable itself; thus, these library